 Probably my favourite park on the list, it is also the furthest away.
-Located in the north-east of Glasgow, it is about a 30 minute cycle from Murano Street Student Village, 35 minutes from Student Apartments, and 40-45 minutes from Kelvinhaugh Residences, Maclay Residences, Queen Margaret Residences and Wolfson Hall.
+Located in the north-east of Glasgow, it is about a 30 minute cycle from Murano Street Student Village and Firhill Court, 35 minutes from Student Apartments, and 40-45 minutes from Kelvinhaugh Residences, Maclay Residences, Queen Margaret Residences, Thurso Street, Kelvin Court and Wolfson Hall.

 The best part about this park is Hogganfield Loch – still within the city of Glasgow!
 The views onto the loch are stunning (and offer incredible photo opportunities!).